Success. Have a nice day.

 • STOMACH QI DEFICIENCY – This is the main syndrome related to indigestion or dysmotility.

 • YANG DEFICIENCY – People suffering from this syndrome tend to have a lot of diarrhoea.
-As a part of treatment for this digestive disorder they need to eat warm foods.
+As a part of treatment for this digestive disorder, they need to eat warm foods.

 • EXCESS SYNDROME – This causes water retention and weight gain.
 It is recognisable by a general heavy feeling after food.

 It is impossible to overstate how much stress affects digestion, in fact, digestive problems are commonly the first physical sign that you are under stress.
-Chronic conditions like IBS and constipation are usually markers of chronic,
+Chronic conditions like IBS and constipation are usually markers of chronic, long-term stress.

 When you are stressed you release adrenalin which actually stops your digestive system from working properly.
-In order to beat any digestive
+In order to beat any digestive ailments you must also deal with your stress levels.
+This also includes emotional difficulties, anxiety and depression.

 It is pretty clear that if you are having problems with your digestion, then you have to look at what you are putting into your body.